cloudfoundry-community/gautocloud/bin/doc-generator/doc.tmpl.md

 These connectors are specials connectors that final users need to register manually when needed.

-One of usecase is to be able to retrieve configuration from services or simply add your own connector easily.
+One of use-case is to be able to retrieve configuration from services or simply add your own connector easily.

 #### Schema based

 Add a straight forward connector which give back schema fed by loader.

-This connector is also connector intercepter, it use interceptor [schema](https://godoc.org/github.com/cloudfoundry-community/gautocloud/interceptor#NewSchema) as default interceptor.
+This connector is also connector intercepter, it uses interceptor [schema](https://godoc.org/github.com/cloudfoundry-community/gautocloud/interceptor#NewSchema) as default interceptor.

 You can also set your interceptors to connector, they will be used only if struct does not implement interface [SchemaIntercepter](https://godoc.org/github.com/cloudfoundry-community/gautocloud/interceptor#SchemaIntercepter).